 If rumors of a sale are true, our hope is Fontainebleau Las Vegas will soon play host to a metric hell-ton of cavorts.

-Updated (8/29/17): Our story has been confirmed by multiple media outlets.
+Updated (8/29/17): Our story has been confirmed by officially confirmed.
 Fontainebleau has been sold for $600 million to two real estate investment firms, The Witkoff Group and New Valley.
 Read more.